raz-manoa/search-app/README.md

-# Live Search with Next.js and Infinite Scroll
+# Search Application with Next.js and Pagination

-This is a Next.js application that implements a live search feature with infinite scroll pagination.
-It demonstrates how to build a responsive search interface that updates results as users type and loads more content as they scroll.
+This is a Next.js application that implements a responsive search feature with pagination controls.
+It demonstrates how to build an effective search interface that updates results as users type and provides a smooth pagination experience.

 ## Features

 - **Live Search:** Results update as you type with debouncing to optimize performance
-- **Infinite Scroll:** Pagination through scrolling instead of traditional pagination controls
+- **Pagination:** Clear pagination controls with smooth transitions between pages
+- **Results Persistence:** Previous results remain visible (with reduced opacity) during page transitions
 - **Request Cancellation:** Automatically cancels in-flight requests when a new search is initiated
 - **Responsive Design:** Fully responsive grid layout for all screen sizes
 - **Mock API:** Includes a mock API service that simulates network requests with configurable delay